 The Dutch Biomarker Development Center (BDC) is an initiative of the University of Groningen (RUG), the University Medical Center Groningen (UMCG), the Erasmus Medical Center Rotterdam (EMC), the Radboud University Medical Center Nijmegen (RUMC) and Netherlands Organisation for Applied Scientific Research (TNO).
 The BDC focuses on biomarker verification and validation in a multi-centric setting involving technology-oriented and clinical centers.
 The major disease areas are Chronic Obstructive Pulmonary Disease (COPD), Diabetes Type II and Alzheimer’s Disease.

 BDC researchers at the University of Groningen have developed a validated LC-MS method to quantify the COPD biomarker sRAGE in serum.
-The method is based on sRAGE enrichment using affimers, a novel type of affinity ligand that is not based on antibodies.
-The work has been published in the Journal of Proteome Research.
+The method is based on sRAGE enrichment by strong cation-exchange (SCX) solid-phase extraction (SPE) at pH 10.
+This is the first time that sRAGE has been quantified in serum without the use of affinity ligands, such as antibodies.
+It is of interest to note that a comparison of four validated bioanalytical methods (one ELISA and three LC-MS methods) shows a bias with the SCX-SPE-based method giving the highest concentrations.
+The work has been published in the Analytica Chimica Acta.
 Read the article here.
-(Posted on 21 July 2018)
+(Posted on 07 January, 2019)